RagnarB83/ash-documentation/docs/ORCA-interface.rst

 The next time the ORCATheory object is run (the next geometry optimization step of the above example), ASH creates an ORCA inputfile with regular SCF inputsettings with the spin multiplicity being the low-spin BS multiplicity.
 Since the broken-symmetry SCF orbitals are available in the GBW file they are automatically loaded.

+.. warning::  Do note that when finding broken-symmetry singlets it is important to use the UKS keyword in the ORCA inputfile when performing a job other than a single-point job (e.g. optimization.).
+This is because to stay on the broken-symmetry surface, ORCA will read in the GBW file from the previous broken-symmetry GBW file and then it is important for an unrestricted SCF to be performed.
+The default for singlets in ORCA is to run a RKS closed-shell SCF.